cubedserver/server-setup/README.md

---workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated (eg. apps, backups) -n|--docker-networks        Docker networks to be created -b|--boilerplate            Proxy templates to be installed.
+--workdir                   Folder where all files of this setup will be stored --spaces                    Subfolders where applications will be allocated (eg. apps, backups) -n|--docker-networks        Docker networks to be created -b|--template            Proxy templates to be installed.
 Currently traefik and nginx are available -a|--additional-apps        Additional applications that will be installed along with the proxy -d|--domain                 If you have configured your DNS and pointed A records to this host, this will be the domain used to access the services
                             After everything is set up, you can access the services as follows: service.yourdomain.com